rngolam/Janggi/README.md

 **Janggi** is a Korean strategy board game that is derived from and bears similarities to xiangqi (Chinese chess).
 This program allows users to play an abstract backend version of Janggi in a Python console.

 The rules of Janggi can be read [here](https://en.wikipedia.org/wiki/Janggi).
-Note that this version of the game begins with the positions Elephant and Horse pieces transposed on the right side.
+Note that this version of the game begins with the positions of the Elephant and Horse pieces transposed on the right side.
 The game also does not end in a draw if the two player's General pieces face each other from across the board.

 **Instructions**